sommer-tobias/heizPack/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This shows how execute the basic function of the package:

 ``` r
 library(heizPack)